QueenOfBirbs/day-planner-homework/README.md

 ## Usage

-This is largely for personal use though feel free to look around!
+This is largely for a homework assignment though feel free to look around!
 Here is a screenshot of the application:

 <img src="./finished/Screenshot (191).png">